BrayanDsouza/app-installer/README.md

-# Automated Application Installer
+# Application Installer
-This Automated Application Installer is a Python script designed to simplify the process of installing multiple applications on Windows machines.
+This Application Installer is a Python script designed to simplify the process of installing multiple applications on Windows machines.
 It provides a user-friendly interface that allows users to select the applications they want to install, automatically downloads them, and executes the installation commands.

 ## Features
 - Graphical user interface (GUI) for easy application selection.